Search

 Communications and Community Engagement Coordinator, Vital Signs Production Lead, Vital Signs Committee Member

-Lisa has worked with Whistler Community Foundation for 5 years.
-She is an advocate for systems change and enjoys storytelling to amplify the work of community-based non-profits and their members.
-As a communications generalist, she works in many mediums to communicate WCF’s mission and support programming, like Vital Signs and Neighbourhood Small Grants.
+As a communications generalist, she works in many mediums to communicate WCF’s mission and support initiatives, like Vital Signs and Neighbourhood Small Grants.

 Natalie Doiron